|Instructor:||Katherine (Raven) Russell|

 We may also cover topics not listed above if time allows and there is sufficient interest.

-These will be announced online and in class and due 1 week from the announcement.
-Assignments should be turned in no later than midnight on the day they are due (GMU-time).
-The topics covered in each project will reflect one or more of the topics we are covering in class and/or the reading assignments.
+These will be announced online and in class and due 1 week (for weekly assignments) or 2 weeks (for projects) from the announcement date.
+Assignments/Projects should be turned in no later than midnight on the day they are due (GMU-time).
+The topics covered in each assignment/project will reflect one or more of the topics we are covering in class and/or the reading.